 I missed getting my life Orange-crowned Warbler twice.
 A guy on the board walk told me he was "90% sure" that the tiny, backlit bird way, way high in the tree tops was an Orange-crowned.
 My own personal rule for Life Birds requires that I see the bird well enough to be able to ID it again in the future.
 I couldn't do it, so I didn't count it.
 Two days later, I saw a small, drab warbler working the edge of the parking lot, and thought I had an Orange-crowned.
 I studied it carefully, looking for every possible field mark.
 I narrowed it down to two species, and talked to Kim Kaufman in the BSBO office to help me confirm or deny my ID.
 I thought I had it, but on further review, I have decided I didn't seen the undertail coverts well enough to determine their color, and the rest of the field markings and behavior have made me conclude I had a female Tennessee instead.

+I did pad my trip list a bit by counting two birds seen only "in-hand" at the banding demonstration put on by Black Swamp Bird Observatory.
 The tent set up just outside the BSBO building was crowded with observers, and I only stayed a few minutes.
 I picked up photos of this Northern Waterthrush, held by Kim Kaufman

 and this Black-capped Chickadee held by Mark Shieldcastle.
 I was trying to show its field marks, including the white frosting on the wings.
 Bill Thompson, III calls that mark a "hockey stick," and I can never see in the field.
 I prefer to use the smudgy edges of its bib, compared to the clean lines of a Carolina, but that photo was unusable.